“Can food help my symptoms?”

-These foods are not a miracle cure.
-The first thing you need to do is take an honest look at what you are eating.
+When it comes to food, the first thing you need to do is take an honest look at what you are already currently eating.
 If you’re eating lots of processed, high sugar foods and relying on alcohol to help you relax and coffee to get you going, adding in one of these foods is not going to make a difference.

 You need to tackle the “big rocks” that are going to have the biggest impact.
 Our guide on optimum nutrition is a great place to get you started.